MicrosoftDocs/power-platform/power-platform/admin/continuous-access-evaluation.md

 ## Key benefits

-- **Mitigation of insider threats**: An internal team member can export a valid access token outside your organization and can replay this token to gain access to cloud services outside of your organization.
+- **Mitigation of insider threats**: An internal employee can export a valid access token outside your organization and can replay this token to gain access to cloud services outside of your organization.
 With continuous access evaluation, you can enforce IP location policies near real time to prevent such access.

 - **Data exfiltration risks mitigation**: Continuous access evaluation helps prevent data exfiltration through enforcement of IP location policies and user critical events near real time.